 From humble beginnings the population of the District has grown to almost 43,000, with many young families now living here.
-Known for its stunning beaches, tourist attractions and events, the City of Busselton is a place where people can enjoy a beautiful natural environment, relaxed lifestyle and the opportunities of a progressive City.
+Known for its stunning beaches, tourist attractions and events, the City of Busselton is a place with a beautiful natural environment, a relaxed lifestyle and the opportunities of a thriving regional City.